titilambert/shinken-manual/source/03_configuringshinken/configuringshinken-configmain-advanced.rst

   service_freshness_check_interval=60
   host_freshness_check_interval=60

-This setting determines how often (in seconds) Shinken will periodically check the “freshness” of host/service check results.
+This setting determines how often (in seconds) Shinken will periodically check the “freshness" of host/service check results.
 If you have disabled host/service freshness checking (with the :ref:`check_service_freshness <configuringshinken-configmain#configuringshinken-configmain-check_service_freshness>` option), this option has no effect.
 More information on freshness checking can be found :ref:`here <advancedtopics-freshness>`.